Neoplatonism: Demiurge or nous

 The original Being initially emanates, or throws out, the nous (νοῦς), which is a perfect image of the One and the archetype of all existing things.
 It is simultaneously both being and thought, idea and ideal world.
 As image, the nous corresponds perfectly to the One, but as derivative, it is entirely different.
 What Plotinus understands by the nous is the highest sphere accessible to the human mind, while also being pure intellect itself.
 Nous is the most critical component of idealism, Neoplatonism being a pure form of idealism.
-(Note: Schopenhauer wrote of this Neoplatonist philosopher: "With Plotinus there even appears, probably for the first time in Western philosophy, idealism that had long been current in the East even at that time, for it taught (Enneads, iii, lib. vii, c.10) that the soul has made the world by stepping from eternity into time, with the explanation: 'For there is for this universe no other place than the soul or mind' (neque est alter hujus universi locus quam anima), indeed the ideality of time is expressed in the words: 'We should not accept time outside the soul or mind' (oportet autem nequaquam extra animam tempus accipere)."
+(Note: Schopenhauer wrote of this Neoplatonic philosopher: "With Plotinus there even appears, probably for the first time in Western philosophy, idealism that had long been current in the East even at that time, for it taught (Enneads, iii, lib. vii, c.10) that the soul has made the world by stepping from eternity into time, with the explanation: 'For there is for this universe no other place than the soul or mind' (neque est alter hujus universi locus quam anima), indeed the ideality of time is expressed in the words: 'We should not accept time outside the soul or mind' (oportet autem nequaquam extra animam tempus accipere)."

 Similarly, professor Ludwig Noiré wrote: "For the first time in Western philosophy we find idealism proper in Plotinus (Enneads, iii, 7, 10), where he says, "The only space or place of the world is the soul," and "Time must not be assumed to exist outside the soul."
 It is worth noting, however, that—like Plato, but unlike Schopenhauer and other modern philosophers—Plotinus does not worry about whether or how we can get beyond our ideas in order to know external objects.)
 The demiurge (the nous) is the energy, or ergon (does the work), which manifests or organises the material world into perceivability.